daviegourevitch/recall-bot/README.md

 ## Features

-- Monitors a specified Discord channel for recall messages
+- Monitors a specified Discord channel or thread for recall messages
 - Automatically detects messages containing "recalled due to"
 - Extracts and normalizes recall reasons (converts to title case)
 - Maintains a local database of recall reasons and their frequencies
 - Posts formatted statistics after each new recall is detected
 - Sorts recall reasons by frequency (most common first)
+- Prevents duplicate processing of the same message

 ## Setup